Wiel1/3-tiers-web-app/project1/README.md

 ### B - Automatic Deployment

 Using an the appropriate DevOps tools develop an automated CICD pipeline to deploy the solution architecture into your AWS account.
+The GitHub repo is https://github.com/aws-samples/aws-three-tier-web-architecture-workshop